shmoop207/appolo-express/README.md

 ##Appolo Bootstrap ##

-once it lanched appolo try to find appolo `bootstrap` class and call it's `run` mehtod.
+once it launched appolo try to find appolo `bootstrap` class and call it's `run` method. you must call the callback function in order to finish the launch process.
 ```javascript
 var appolo  = require('appolo');